davidjohnbaker1/davidjohnbaker/content/post/2025-06-06-remembering-david-huron/index.md

 I think I tried to explain this to him one time at a conference, but he very much tried to down play his own role in all this.
 I am sure he knew many other factors played into what my career ended up being, but without this call, I know none of this would have happened.

-**I recount this story because it’s such a clear reminder of the impact that a teacher can have the life of a student.
-It's why I always respond at length to any email from a student asking me about getting involved in music cognition.**
+**I recount this story because it’s such a clear reminder of the impact that a teacher can have the life of a student.**

 He wasn’t even my teacher.
 I was never his student.